micked99/wspr-to-sondehub-script/README.md

 # hab-wspr
-Following is the original readme with basic setup info, my notes starts below in the section that starts with: DG4NOB upgrade.
+Following is the original readme with basic setup info, my notes starts below in the section that starts with: DG4NOB upgrade, misc bugfixes and upgrades described at the end  of this page

 Original source here https://github.com/sm3ulc/hab-wspr